237 Cecil Street

 The MacKillop Institute provides the following programs, learning opportunities and resources:

-The Sanctuary Model
+The Sanctuary model

-A trauma-informed model supporting schools to create the preconditions for improved teaching, learning and wellbeing.
+Reframing Learning and Teaching Environments (ReLATE) is a research and evidence informed model supporting schools to create the preconditions for improved teaching, learning and wellbeing.

 For more information contact: